fifteenhex/crappy96corearmserverexperiments/README.md

   I unlocked the BMC by pulling the flash chip out (SOP16 SPI NOR), erased it and flashed 773.bin to it.

+- 20211005
+  Memory,..
+Non ECC DIMMs do not work.
+Current registered ECC DIMMs I have don't complete the memory setup most of the time.
+Usually the second channel on the second CPU.
+Moving them around changes nothing so it's possible the board is broken or it just doesn't like these DIMMs.
+DIMMs listed as working in gigabytes list on order.

 # Links

 https://www.servethehome.com/gigabyte-r120-t30-overview-first-cavium-thunderx-system/